rtqichen/torchdiffeq/README.md

 ## Differentiable event handling

 We allow terminating an ODE solution based on an event function.
+Backpropagation through most solvers is supported.
+For usage of event handling in deep learning applications, see reference [2].

 This can be invoked with `odeint_event`:
 ```
 from torchdiffeq import odeint_event
 odeint_event(func, y0, t0, *, event_fn, reverse_time=False, odeint_interface=odeint, **kwargs)